genepi/cloudgene-website/_posts/2013-06-03-getting-started.md

 Cloudgene requires the following software packages in order to work properly:

-*   Apache Hadoop (MRv1 or YARN; We highly recommend <a href="https://www.cloudera.com/products/cloudera-manager.html">Cloudera Manager</a> for seting this up)
+*   Apache Hadoop (MRv1 or YARN; We highly recommend <a href="https://www.cloudera.com/products/cloudera-manager.html">Cloudera Manager</a> for setting this up)
 *   Java 1.7 (For HTSJDK, Java 8 is required for Hadoop)
 *   jsvc
 *   Optional: R (packages: RMarkdown, knitr, ggplot2)